cedmandocdoc/agos/README.md

 Creates a Stream that emits values received from the given streams, one after another completes.

 - Arguments:
-  - `streams` type array of stream where each data will be coming from.
+  - `streams`: array of stream where each data will be coming from.
 - Return: Stream

 ---